SkanderSassi/internship-seeker/README.md

 # internship-seeker

-A web scraper and OCR app that scrapes different internship offers in various formats (pdf, text, etc..) and applies ocr on the files when needed.
+A multithreaded web scraper (Selenium) and OCR (Tesseract) app that scrapes different internship offers in various formats (pdf, text, etc..) and applies ocr on the files when needed.
 This project was done for the goal of finding an internship.